fatahrez/quiz-board/README.md

 #### This is an application that makes a quiz, 20/08/2018
 #### By **Abdulfatah Mohamed**
 ## Description
 This application is called Quiz-Board.
-The page contains three questions which appear onxe in a page and fade away.
+The page contains three questions which appear once in a page and fade away.
+The score is shown above together with the current question.
 ## Setup/Installation Requirements
 * Make sure your computer has an editor you can use atom(preferred), sublime text or notepad++
 * Make sure your browser is Javascript enabled.
 Preferably use Chrome or Mozilla Firefox.